 After several mergers and reorganizations of the city's street railways, the new Chattanooga Railway & Light Company emerged in 1909.
 It quickly upgraded the cars and tracks in its system and began studying ways to improve existing routes and build new ones.
 One result was a new line through Rossville to Fort Oglethorpe and Chickamauga Park.
 Completed in 1917, this route used a private right of way that avoided the curves and hills of the older line constructed by the Rapid Transit Company.

 Return of the Broad Gauge

 The CR&L also built an electric streetcar line on the old Broad Gauge right of way of the Chattanooga & Lookout Mountain Railway, which had been abandoned in 1899.
 While the steam locomotives that had previously traveled the route needed a switchback on the west side of the mountain, the electric cars did not have the same limitations.
 The switchback was replaced with a 180-degree curve, eliminating the stop-reverse movement of the steam trains.
 Cars began operating on the 15-mile route, which came to be called the "Surface Line," in 1913.
-(Photo at top of page).
+(See 1914 map).

 Surface Car Line tracks passing under incline.
 (From: Electric Railway Journal, April 11, 1914.
 Online at Google Books).

 After three money-losing years, the owners of the Surface Car line sought to discontinue the service, but local protests kept the operation more or less intact until 1920.
 In that year the cars ended service up and down the mountain, although trolleys continued to operate on top until 1928.